Pi4J/pi4j.github.io/content/getting-started/electricalEngeneering.md

 {{< /gallery >}}
 {{< load-photoswipe >}}

-{{% notice note %}}
+{{% notice warning %}}
-In case of an additional power supply, the ground of the Raspberry Pi and the ground of the power supply must be connected to each other.
+Do not use the USB port of the computer to power the electronics.
+Errors in the wiring can destroy the USB port of the computer.
 {{% /notice %}}

 {{% notice note %}}
-Do not use the USB port of the computer to power the electronics.
-Errors in the wiring can destroy the USB port of the computer.
+In case of an additional power supply, the ground of the Raspberry Pi and the ground of the power supply must be connected to each other.
 {{% /notice %}}

 ## Soldering tutorial